haarisaltaf/Team10Maze/README.md

 ### THE PDF DOCUMENTS ARE STORED IN THE FOLDER ENTITLED 'PDF DOCUMENTS' AND ALSO AVAILABLE BELOW

-### To run:
-cd into this directory and type "./gradlew run" -- if on windows: "gradlew.bat run"

-### Relative path for the game.java itself (the game is stored here)
-#### core/src/main/java/com/Team10/Team10Maze/mazeGame.java
-mazeGame.java is our main entrypoint to game.
-Made it modular so can create classes for mainMenu, mazeMap1, etc.

 ### References and Notes
-References to the creators of assets in assets/usedAssetReferences.md
+References to the creators of assets are in the credits below

-** Overall notes on libGDX and how the game loop works (moreso for devs) is in libGDXNotes.md -- Starting of documentation

 <details>
 <summary><strong><span style="font-size: 1.6em;">All PDF Documents</span></strong></summary>